 Our Teaching and Learning Specialists make a concerted effort to assist districts at ESU #1, in local school buildings and virtually.
-They've hosted more than 3,600 total participants, including teachers and administrators, through 307 virtual and/or district on-site training events during the 2022-23 school year.
+They've hosted more than 3,800 total participants, including teachers and administrators, through more than 330 virtual and/or district on-site training events during the 2023-24 school year.

 - ▶ NSCAS Growth (Nebraska Student Centered Assessment System) As Nebraska continues to transition to the NSCAS Growth Assessment Model, which combines NWEA MAP Growth (Northwest Evaluation Association Measures of Academic Progress) and Nebraska's Statewide Summative Assessments, the ESU #1 Teaching and Learning Team provides support to area schools.
-Support includes assisting schools in reading and analyzing reports, providing schools with considerations on using reports for instructional planning and participating in training in order to meet the needs of area schools. - ▶ Principal Instructional Leadership Series Phil Warrick facilitated a two-day Principal Leadership Training in June 2022.
-In the 2022-23 school year, ESU #1 partnered with Phil Warrick to provide principals with support relating to instructional walkthroughs focusing on high-quality teacher feedback.
-In addition, Principal Zoom Groups, consisting of small groups of administrators, met monthly via Zoom for focused conversation supporting instructional leadership. - ► OnToCollege (John Baylor) ESU #1-area districts participated in OnToCollege during 2022-23.
+Support includes assisting schools in reading and analyzing reports, providing schools with considerations on using reports for instructional planning and participating in training in order to meet the needs of area schools. - ▶ Principal Instructional Leadership Series Phil Warrick facilitated a two-day Principal Leadership Training on May 31 and June 1, 2023.
+In the 2023-24 school year, ESU #1 provided leadership training and support via the leadership cadre.
+In addition, Principal Zoom Groups, consisting of small groups of administrators, met monthly via Zoom for focused conversation supporting instructional leadership. - ▶ OnToCollege (John Baylor) ESU #1-area districts participated in OnToCollege during 2023-24.
 OnToCollege is an online resource that prepares juniors and seniors for the ACT Test.
-All participating districts have access to instructional videos, quizzes, sample tests, test-taking strategies and individual and aggregate results data. - ► MTSS ESU #1 provides training and coaching support to more than 26 schools.
-Multi-Tiered System of Supports is a systematic framework of providing high-quality instruction using evidence-based practices tailored to meet the academic, behavioral and social-emotional needs of all students across three tiers of support.
+All participating districts have access to instructional videos, quizzes, sample tests, test-taking strategies and individual and aggregate results data. - ▶ MTSS ESU #1 provides training and coaching support to more than 26 schools.
+Multi-Tiered System of Supports is a systematic framework of providing high-quality instruction using evidence-based practices tailored to meet the academic, behavioral and social-emotional needs of all students across - three tiers of support.
 Data-based decision making and problem solving assist in identifying supports, and classroom coaching ensures fidelity of implementation.
 An MTSS Google Site contains training resources, and reading intervention training and support is provided.
 LETRS professional development focuses on the science of reading and quality reading instruction at the elementary level.